Youth Groups and Activities

 There are various other SEND Youth Groups across East Sussex that children and young people can get involved with:

-- Amazing Future Youth Group provide peer support for young people (aged 14-25) with additional needs in East Sussex and Brighton and Hove.
+Amazing Future Youth Group provide peer support for young people (aged 14-25) with additional needs in East Sussex and Brighton and Hove.
+You can find out more on the Amaze website:

-- Funky Teens are a group of young people (aged 13-19) with physical or learning disabilities who get together for various group activities.
+Funky Teens are a group of young people (aged 13-19) with physical or learning disabilities.
+They get together for various group activities.
 Find out more about:

-- Chailey Heritage Foundation provide education and support for children and young people with special educational needs.
-They offer lots of different services for children, young people, and their families.
+Chailey Heritage Foundation provide education and support for children and young people with SEN. They offer lots of different services for children, young people, and their families.
+You can find out more on the Chailey Heritage Foundation website:

-This site has a page which signposts to other services, making it easier for children and young people to find activities and events both online, and throughout East Sussex:
+This site has a page which signposts to other services that offer activities and events.
+Activities and events listed are either online, or throughout East Sussex:

 i-go